-Standard Precautions are the basic steps used to prevent transmission of pathogens (organisms that can cause disease).
-Standard Precautions should be consistently practiced with all patients, in all patient care environments.
-As a patient there may be times that you need to be your own advocate and encourage your health care provider to follow standard precautions to protect both yourself and other patients.
+Standard Precautions are the basic steps used to stop the spread of pathogens (organisms that can cause disease).
+Standard Precautions should be practiced by all healthcare providers with every patient, in all patient care settings.
+As a patient, there may be times that you need to be your own advocate and remind your health care provider to follow standard precautions to protect yourself and other patients.

 Standard Precautions include:

-- Hand Hygiene.
-Hand hygiene is the most important practice when it comes to preventing the spread of infections.
-Proper hand hygiene can be performed using an alcohol based hand gel or foam or by using soap and water.
+- Hand Hygiene: Hand hygiene is the most important way to prevent the spread of infections.
+Proper hand hygiene can be performed using an alcohol-based hand gel or foam or by using soap and water.
 If your hands are visibly dirty you should choose soap and water.
-Your health care provider should perform hand hygiene upon entering and when exiting the patient care area (exam room, hospital room, chemotherapy administration room), before and after touching you and after removal of gloves.
-Although you are not the healthcare provider it is important that you, as the patient (or your visitors), perform hand hygiene frequently to prevent the transmission of pathogens.
+Your health care provider should perform hand hygiene when entering and when exiting the patient care area (exam room, hospital room, chemotherapy administration room), before and after touching you, and after removal of gloves.
+Although you are not the healthcare provider, it is important that you, as the patient (or your visitors), perform hand hygiene frequently to prevent the spread of pathogens.

-- Respiratory Hygiene.
-Respiratory hygiene is used to prevent the transmission of pathogens that can cause respiratory infections.
+- Respiratory Hygiene: Respiratory hygiene is used to prevent the transmission of pathogens that can cause respiratory infections.
 Respiratory hygiene is covering your nose and mouth while sneezing and coughing, with either your elbow or a tissue.
-If you use a tissue it should then be disposed of in the trash.
+If you use a tissue, it should then be thrown away in the trash.
 After covering your cough or sneeze with you elbow or tissue, hand hygiene should be done.